bakdata/streams-bootstrap/docs/docs/user/testing.md

 ## Consumer Group Verification

-The framework provides utilities for verifying consumer group states:
+The tools provide utilities for verifying consumer group states:

 ```java
 // Wait for application to become active